 Perry is the son of Portuguese immigrants, graduated summa cum laude from Brandeis in 1978.
 He studied at the London School of Economics and earned his M.B.A. from Harvard Business School in 1980.

-C.A. is best known for reinventing the New England Venture Capital Association (NEVCA) which she led for 4 years.
-At the NEVCA, she worked in partnership with local entrepreneurs and VCs to promote Massachusetts as the best place in the world to start and grow new companies.
+Prior to that, she led NEVCA for four years, where she worked in partnership with local entrepreneurs and VCs to shape Massachusetts into the best place in the world to start and grow companies.

-C.A. earned her undergraduate degree in English and Women’s Studies at Wellesley College in 1997, and received a full merit scholarship for her MBA at the Simmons School of Management from which she graduated in 2006.
+She earned her undergraduate degree in English and Women’s Studies at Wellesley College and obtained her MBA at the Simmons School of Management.

 Scot Wingo is the Founder and Executive Chairman of Channel Advisor.
 As Chairman he sets the strategic direction for the company, and works closely with the management team to align product direction with market trends.
 Scot is an industry thought leader, contributing regularly to several ChannelAdvisor blogs and speaking often at industry events.